ucan-wg/spec/README.md

 This format makes it easy to select the relevant UCAN, confirm that the issuer is in the proof chain for some or all capabilities, and validate that the revocation was signed by the same issuer.

-Any other witnesses in the selected UCAN not issued by the same DID as the revocation issuer MUST be treated as valid.
+Any other proofs in the selected UCAN not issued by the same DID as the revocation issuer MUST be treated as valid.

 Revocations MAY be deleted once the UCAN that they reference expires or otherwise becomes invalid via its proactive mechanisms.

-### 5.7.1 Example
+### 6.6.1 Example

 ```
                Root